FredericWantiez/AdvancedPS.jl/docs/src/api.md

 [StochasticDifferentialEquations](https://github.com/SciML/StochasticDiffEq.jl) or [JAX](https://jax.readthedocs.io/en/latest/jax-101/05-random-numbers.html?highlight=random)
 for other implementations.

-Under the hood AdvancedPS is using [Random123](https://github.com/JuliaRandom/Random123.jl) for the counter-based generators.
+Under the hood AdvancedPS is using [Random123](https://github.com/JuliaRandom/Random123.jl) for the generators.
-Using counter-based RNG allows us to split generators which creates two new independent random streams.
+Using counter-based RNG allows us to split generators thus creating new independent random streams.
 These generators are also wrapped in a [`AdvancedPS.TracedRNG`](@ref) type.
-The `TracedRNG` keeps track of the keys generated every `split` and can be reset to replay random streams.
+The `TracedRNG` keeps track of the keys generated at every `split` and can be reset to replay random streams.

 ```@docs